yoncise/yoncise.github.io/_posts/2016-01-29-Be-serious.md

 ![](http://cdn.static-economist.com/sites/default/files/imagecache/full-width/images/print-edition/20160102_LDP001_0.jpg)

 A MONTH before the first primary contest in Iowa, the Republican race is more warlike than wonkish.
-Yet the candidates have found time to write sometimes intricate plans to reform America’s taxes (see article).
+Yet the candidates have found time to write sometimes intricate plans to reform America’s taxes.
 Though no one blueprint will become law, if America chooses a Republican president, he may well have a Republican Congress to work with.
 At that point, the winner’s tax plan will seem less like a campaign gimmick and more like a promise to be kept.